deep-wu/deep-wu.github.io/index.md

 [![Google Scholar](https://img.shields.io/badge/Google%20Scholar-%40ZhizeWu-blue)](https://scholar.google.com/citations?user=xxxxxxx)

 ## About Me
-I am currently with the **School of Artificial Intelligence and Big Data, Hefei University**.
-My research interests include **deep learning-driven image processing and understanding, multimodal video analysis, and computer vision**.
+I am a **Professor** and a Ph.D. supervisor in the **School of Artificial Intelligence and Big Data at Hefei University**.
+My research focuses on **deep learning-driven video and image processing, multimodal perception computing, and algorithm optimization**.

-I have led multiple **national and provincial-level research projects** and published **40+ academic papers** in top-tier journals and conferences.
+I have led multiple **national and provincial-level research projects**, including the **National Natural Science Foundation of China (NSFC), Anhui Provincial Key R&D Plan, and major industry-academic cooperation projects**.
+My research funding includes two projects with over 1 million RMB in grants.

+I have published over **40 peer-reviewed papers** in high-impact journals such as **IEEE Transactions on Image Processing (TIP), IEEE Transactions on Evolutionary Computation (TEVC), IEEE Transactions on Multimedia (TMM), Information Fusion, and Pattern Recognition**.
+I serve as a reviewer for **IEEE T-PAMI, TIP, TMM, TCSVT, TEVC, PR, AAAI, and IJCAI**.

 🔗 [**Curriculum Vitae (CV)**](assets/cv.pdf) | 📧 **Email:** your.email@hfuu.edu.cn